Robots.txt Generator

 How to Use

-- 5. Upload it to the root directory of your website
+- Upload to your website root directory as robots.txt

 What is robots.txt?